Skip to main content

 Key Facts

-1. Supreme Court observed 400 spotted deer in A.N.
-Jha Deer Park (capacity 34) and termed it ‘grave cruelty’.
+1. Supreme Court bench of Justices Vikram Nath and Sandeep Mehta termed housing 400 spotted deer in A.N.
+Jha Deer Park ‘grave cruelty’.

-3. Central Empowered Committee (CEC) recommended relocating the herd to Ranpur Mishdaari and Mukudram forest ranges.
+3. The Central Empowered Committee (CEC) recommended relocating the herd to forest enclosures in Ranpur Mishdaari and Mukudram ranges.

-4. Delhi Development Authority (DDA) ordered to stop leasing the park for commercial events and to explain area reduction within eight weeks.
+4. The Delhi Development Authority (DDA) was ordered to stop leasing the park for commercial events and submit a reduction‑area report within eight weeks.

-6. Wildlife Institute of India (WII) criticised for inaccurate deer counts; Court directed DDA to fund rectification.
+6. The Wildlife Institute of India (WII) was criticised for inaccurate deer counts and directed to be funded by DDA for corrective surveys.

 Background & Context